mhofherr/TaskPaperManager/README.rst

 Projects
 --------

 TaskPaper treats all lines ending with a colon (:) as projects.
-I use these TaskPaper "projects" only as main sections in my TaskPaper file.
-My actual projects are grouped by the tag *@project()*.
-See "The TaskPaper file" below for an overview about required sections in the TaskPaper file.
+TPM uses two special projects:

+-  **Inbox**: Is always at the bottom of the file, which helps to add tasks on iOS with Drafts and the Dropbox-append action
+-  **Repeat**: For repeating tasks

 The TaskPaper file
 ------------------